Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.pl-pl.md

 Most of these networks require additional infrastructure elements, such as "**Edge Gateways**" and "**Network Pools**".

-ThePublic VCF as-a-Service control panel has a network banner with 6 sections:
+the Public VCF as-a-Service control panel has a network banner with 6 sections:

 - `Network`
 - `Edge Gateways`